-The mission of the 706th Fighter Squadron, located at Nellis Air Force Base, Nev., is to oversee Air Force Reserve Command members assigned to the U.S. Air Force Warfare Center, supporting missions in its 57th Wing, 53rd Wing and 505th Command and Control Wing.
-Pilots assigned to the 706th FS fly F-15C, F-15E, F-16, F-22 and F-35 aircraft.
+The mission of the 706th Fighter Squadron, located at Nellis Air Force Base, Nev., is to seamlessly integrate Reserve Airmen into the U.S. Air Force Warfare Center high-end test and training mission.

 The squadron was first activated as the 706th Bombardment Squadron (Heavy) on April 1, 1943, at Davis Monthan Field, Ariz., and equipped with the B-24.

 The 706 TCS relocated to New Orleans Naval Air Station, New Orleans, La., in 1961.
-The unit was re-designated the 706th Tactical Fighter Squadron on Feb.
-7, 1978, and transitioned to the A-37.
+The unit was redesignated the 706th Tactical Fighter Squadron on April 1, 1978, and transitioned to the A-37.

 Read the full lineage